All paddlers are required to wear at least a Level 50s life jacket at all times during the event.

 Awareness of Power Craft

-Canoeing Western Australia recommends you gain some paddling knowledge, practice at your nearest canoe club and undertake an Open Water Paddle Competency Assessment.
+Canoeing Western Australia encourages paddlers to build foundational skills through a local canoe club and complete an Open Water Paddle Competency Assessment.

 Support Crew Info Session